Flagstaff, Arizona: Utilities

 Electricity generation in Flagstaff is provided by Arizona Public Service, an electric utility subsidiary operated by parent company Pinnacle West.
 The primary generating station near Flagstaff is the coal-fired, 995-MW Cholla Power Plant, near Holbrook, which uses coal from the McKinley Mine in New Mexico.
 Near Page is the coal-fired, 750-MW Navajo Power Plant, supplied by an electric railroad that delivers coal from a mine on the Navajo and Hopi reservations in northern Arizona.
 Flagstaff is also home to Arizona's first commercial solar power generating station, which was built in 1997 and provides 87 kW of electricity.
 Combined with 16 other solar power locations in Arizona, the system provides over 5 MW of electricity statewide.

 Drinking water in Flagstaff is produced from conventional surface water treatment at the Lake Mary Water Treatment Plant, on Upper Lake Mary, as well as from springs at the inner basin of the San Francisco Peaks.
 Groundwater from several water wells throughout the city and surrounding area provide additional sources of drinking water.
 Water and wastewater services are provided by the City of Flagstaff.

 Natural gas is provided by UniSource Energy Services.
 CenturyLink QC is the incumbent local exchange carrier.
 Cable television service is offered by Suddenlink Communications.

 Health care

-The first hospital in the city was opened in 1936, by Charles Sechrist.
+In 1936, Charles Sechrist opened the city's first hospital.
 The city's primary hospital is the 267-bed Flagstaff Medical Center, on the north side of downtown Flagstaff.
-The hospital was founded in 1936, and serves as the major regional trauma center for northern Arizona.
+The hospital serves as the major regional trauma center for northern Arizona.